 Business is simply a transaction between two parties.
 This transaction can take place anywhere –online and offline.
 Once there’s a transaction, it means business has taken place.
 That transaction is directly produced when one party sells something to the other.

-But building a brand is a different thing all together.
-A brand is fame.
-A brand is influence.
-A brand is reputation.
+But building a brand is a different thing altogether.
+A brand is a fame.
+A brand is an influence.
+A brand is a reputation.
 It is the fame that goes with the reputation of a company which intends influences people to want to do business with the company.
 This is produced by strong, effective and convincing marketing.

 Sure you now get the difference between sales and marketing.